morgandonze/Paratrooper/README.md

 ### 5. **Enhanced Archive System**
 - Archive only contains **daily subsections** (no completed task clutter)
 - Clean, organized archive with just the daily sections you've worked on
-- Use `pt archive` to clean up old daily sections

 ### 6. **Easy Initialization**
 - Use `pt init` to create your task file with proper structure